vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/prioritizing-outcomes.md

 ## Keep Learning

 Find out how to run an [iteration planning meeting](https://tanzu.vmware.com/developer/practices/ipm/), where your team will estimate and discuss user stories.

 Read our [blog post on how to write user stories that are easy to understand](https://tanzu.vmware.com/content/blog/be-good-to-your-devs-write-user-stories-that-are-easy-to-understand).

+Learn more about user stories in [User Story Mapping: Discover the Whole Story, Build the Right Product](https://www.amazon.co.uk/User-Story-Mapping-Discover-Product/dp/1491904909) by Jeff Patton.

 ## Related Topics